HRGV/phyloFlash/docs/FAQ.md

  - Sanger or PacBio libraries
  - Amplicon libraries - use a dedicated tool like mothur

-NOT suitable for amplicon libraries - use a dedicated tool like mothur.

 # What output will I get?

 The default **phyloFlash** pipeline provides the following output: